Introduction

 The change in the spectrum with dimming also leads to a small decrease in CRI.

-A question I did not address in my previous post is if the light sources matched or not the specifications given by the manufacturers.
+An important question is if the light sources matched or not the specifications given by the manufacturers.
 Here is where I was most surprised.
-While the AL-M9 and the FL-96 were very close in CCT to the setting at 5500 K (at the “cool” end), the Key Light Mini was more than 1000 K warmer than settings (less than 6000 K at the 7000 K setting) This is a huge difference!
+While the AL-M9 and the FL-96 were very close in CCT to the setting at 5500 K (at the “cool” end), the Key Light Mini was more than 1000 K warmer than settings (less than 6000 K at the 7000 K setting).
+This is a huge difference!
 At the “warm” end differences between settings and actual performance both for the Sunwayfoto and Elgato were rather similar in magnitude and smaller.
 For the FL-96 the difference between CCT measurement and settings was largest at the middle of the CCT range.